 Understanding Database Normalization

 Database normalization is a fundamental concept in database design that ensures data consistency, reduces data redundancy, and improves data integrity.
-It is a process of organizing data in a database to minimize data redundancy and dependency, making it easier to maintain and scale.
+It is a process of organizing data in a database to minimize data duplication and dependency, making it easier to maintain and scale.
 Normalization involves dividing large tables into smaller, more manageable tables, and linking them through relationships.
+This process helps to eliminate data anomalies, such as insertion, update, and deletion anomalies, which can occur when data is not properly normalized.

-There are several normal forms, each with its own set of rules and constraints.
-The most common normal forms are:
+There are several normalization rules, each with its own set of guidelines for organizing data.
+The most common normalization rules are:

 • First Normal Form (1NF): Each table cell must contain a single value, and each column must contain only atomic values.